hri-group/2021_S2_Huw_FYP/README.md

 1. Launch the lidar person detector that runs in a Docker container.
 The docker file can be found in the docker_dr_spaam folder.
 To build navigate to the folder and run `docker build --tag dr_spaam .` It is already built on Jackal 1.
 To execute run `docker run -t --rm --net=host dr_spaam`.
 This will start the person detector using scans from the lidar detector.
 The detector's input and output topics are set in [this](docker_dr_spaam/config/topics.yaml) config file.

 2. `roslaunch development test_mit_on_jackal.launch` This will launch the spencer tracking pipeline, which aggregates and fuses detections from the enabled lidar and camera detectors, then passes the detections to a nearest neighbour tracker.
 The tracker outputs trackedPerson information on the /spencer/perception/tracked_persons topic.
 The launch also starts the mit_cadrl navigation node.
 To test with your own navigation algorithm set the cadrl_node argument to false.
+3. Use rviz to visualise the pedestrian tracking.
+Follow the Jackal's quickstart instructions to ensure the computer used for visualisation is communicating properly with the Jackal computer.

 ## Dependencies